From Local to Live

 - An IP address

-- Login credentials (usually
+- Login credentials (usually rootand a password)

 To access your server, you’ll need an SSH-capable terminal.
 Popular options include PuTTY (Windows) and Tabby Terminal (cross-platform).